 If you mark the opportunity Probability field as read only, the Probability value will still be updated automatically when a user changes the Stage value of an opportunity.

-In Enterprise, Unlimited, Performance, and Developer Editions, field-level security settings override any field properties you set here if the field-level security is more restrictive than the page layout setting.
+In Professional, Enterprise, Unlimited, Performance, and Developer Editions, field-level security settings override any field properties you set here if the field-level security is more restrictive than the page layout setting.

 To change the properties of an s-control or Visualforce page, double click it and set the following attributes.